sully6768/camel-eap/camel-eap-quartz-cluster/README.md

 * MySQL (I installed the latest 5.7.13 but any should do) [Download](http://dev.mysql.com/downloads/mysql/ "MySQL Download")
 * MySQL Driver [Download](https://dev.mysql.com/downloads/connector/j/ "MySQL Driver Download")

-## Optional Prerequisites

-### Quartz 2.2.x

-If you intend to use a datastore other than MySQL you will need to download the Quartz binary:

 * Quartz 2.2.x [Download](http://d2zwv9pap9ylyd.cloudfront.net/quartz-2.2.3-distribution.tar.gz "Download")

 ## Getting started